-Nutrition and Balanced Eating [PK.1.NE]
+Nutrition and Balanced Eating [2.1.NE]

 Identify situations when a nutrition-related decision needs to be made (e.g., when trying new foods, choosing snacks and beverages, eating breakfast).
+[HPE]

 Articulate, with adult guidance, nutrition options in common situations, and identify decisions that can be made independently (e.g., asking for healthier options) or when assistance is needed (e.g., managing a food allergy).
+[HPE]

-Identify that food is the preferred way of obtaining nutrition (as opposed to supplements) and is fuel for the body, identify the primary contribution of each food group to the body, and provide examples of foods within food groups to support informed decision-making.
+Identify that food is the preferred way of obtaining nutrients (as opposed to supplements) and provides energy for the body, identify the primary contribution of each food group to the body, and provide examples of foods within food groups to support informed decision-making.
+[HPE]

-Explain food in equitable terms (e.g., all people need food access, clean water is necessary, grocery stores are important to communities and their health).
+Explain food and health-promoting eating habits in equitable terms (e.g., all people need food access, clean water is necessary, grocery stores are important to communities and their health, access, needs and preferences vary).
+[HPE]

-Explain benefits of health-promoting eating choices and habits (e.g., staying hydrated, eating fruits and vegetables, eating nutrient-rich foods, limiting foods high in added sugar).
+Explain benefits of health-promoting eating choices and habits (e.g., balanced eating, staying hydrated, eating fruits and vegetables, eating nutrient-rich foods, eating a variety of foods, limiting foods high in added sugar, awareness of hunger and thirst signals).
+[HPE]

-Describe how the foods students eat reflect the area in which they live and/or their cultural backgrounds, ways students’ families use or produce food, how family meals and food traditions benefit them, different dietary needs (e.g., food allergies, dietary restrictions) and how they impact nutrition-related decisions (e.g., physical, emotional, cultural, and familial).
+Describe how the foods students eat may reflect the area in which they live and/or their cultural backgrounds, ways students’ families use or produce food, how family meals and food traditions benefit them, different dietary needs (e.g., food allergies, dietary restrictions) and how they contribute to nutrition-related decisions.
+[HPE]

-Recognize that media (e.g., cartoons, characters, advertisements, product placement) can impact nutrition decisions.
+Recognize that media (e.g., cartoons, characters, advertisements, product placement) can impact food-related decisions.
+[HPE]

 Practice 2: Self-management and Goal Setting.

 Set goals, engage in health-promoting behaviors, and avoid risky behaviors.

-Mental and Emotional Health [PK.2.MH]
+Mental and Emotional Health [2.2.MH]

 Demonstrate self-control (e.g., delay gratification, wait your turn) alone or with the support of adults in a variety of typical settings (e.g., on the playground, in the classroom, during physical education, at an assembly).
+[HPE; SE]

-Define stress and demonstrate strategies for managing stress (e.g., positive self-talk, belly breathing, talking with a trusted adult, listening to calming music, play, physical activity).
+Define stress and demonstrate strategies for managing stress (e.g., positive self-talk, belly breathing, talking with a trusted adult, listening to calming music, play, physical activity) alone or with the support of adults.
+[HPE; SE]

 Identify what it means to be responsible and list personal responsibilities.
+[HPE; SE]

 Utilize simple positive self-talk for the purpose of self-motivation and behavior modification.
+[HPE; SE]

-Identify simple goals for academic success and classroom behavior.
+Identify simple goals for health, physical activity, academic success and classroom behavior.
+[HPE; SE]

-Physical Health and Hygiene [PK.2.PH]
+Physical Health and Hygiene [2.2.PH]

-Identify a variety of habits that can help keep children healthy (e.g., brushing teeth, proper nutrition, going to the doctor, getting enough sleep, being physically active, limiting screen time, washing hands, etc.).
+Identify a variety of habits that can promote children’s health (e.g., brushing teeth, proper nutrition, going to the doctor, getting enough sleep, being physically active, limiting screen time, washing hands, etc.).
+[HPE]

-Explain how a person can maintain or enhance the health of both their body and mind.
+Explain how a young person can maintain or enhance the health of both their body and mind.
+[HPE, SE]

 Use medically accurate names for body parts, including genitals when communicating about their body and physical health.
+[HPE]

-Demonstrate independence in health-promoting practices such as hand washing, appropriate teeth brushing motions, sneezing and coughing into elbow, and appropriate use and disposal of tissues.
+Demonstrate independence in health-promoting practices such as hand washing, appropriate teeth brushing motions, sneezing and coughing into elbow, engaging in physical activity, and appropriate use and disposal of tissues.
+[HPE]

 Set a simple goal related to physical health habits and monitor progress toward the goal with assistance from an adult.
+[HPE]

-Personal Safety [PK.2.PS]
+Personal Safety [2.2.PS]

-Apply strategies for staying safe in a variety of situations (e.g., on the playground, during physical education, around water, when using wheeled recreation, as a pedestrian, around cooking elements or fire, on the bus, around weapons or in situations of gun violence) and determine when to report unsafe situations to an adult.
+Apply strategies for staying safe in a variety of situations (e.g., on the playground, during physical education, around water, when using wheeled recreation, as a pedestrian, around cooking elements or fire, on the bus, when online, around weapons or in situations of gun violence) and determine when to report unsafe situations to an adult.
+[HPE]